srirajan/stemworkshop/README.md

 # Workshop - Building a website in the Cloud

+## Overview

+Build a half day workshop with hands on labs around building and deploying a website on a cloud platform.
+Build the workshop as group activity with one half doing the development work and the other half deploying it.

 ## Profile

 ### Group size
  - Min of 10, Max 20